manaswinikosuri/sample/README.md

 # the combined dataset was modified and used to train and test the split data.
 This was done in combined.ipynb using jupyter notebook.

 # the resulting accuracy using XGBoost algorithm was found to be 0.97.
 This model was stored in a pickle file using joblib.dump.

+# the flask file is used to link all the webpages to the app and display the prediction results.